 • Choosing between any of the handheld chews is mostly just preference.
 The Grabber and Guitar both have a built-in loop handle that some people prefer.
 The Y-Chew has 3 different extensions to chew on.
 For more information on the difference between the Grabber and Y-Chew, check out this blog article.

-• Choosing between the different chewelry designs is also mostly preference.If the individual likes chewing with their back molars, one of these back molar chews would be a good idea (those all have a long extension to reach the back molars).
+• Choosing between the different chew necklaces is also mostly preference.If the individual likes chewing with their back molars, one of these back molar chews would be a good idea (those all have a long extension to reach the back molars).
 Other than that - go with whichever design you think the person will like the best.

 • Pencil Toppers are a great idea for those who tend to chew on their pencils.

-• If you are using our chew tools to work on oral motor skills - the Grabber and/or Y-Chew are the best options for that.
+• If you are using our sensory chew toys to work on oral motor skills - the Grabber and/or Y-Chew are the best options for that.
 Start with the soft/standard versions and progress to the XT to gradually build jaw strength.

 GOOD TO KNOW: